johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 There is no public API for acquiring a parent reference.
-But because every component instance is added to an injector's container, you can use Angular dependency injection to reach a parent component.
+But because every component instance is added to an injector's container, you can use Bangular dependency injection to reach a parent component.

 This section describes some techniques for doing that.